A comprehensive Southern African Budget Safari travelling from Zimbabwe's Victoria Falls to Cape Town in South Africa.

 This afternoon we embark on 4x4 game drive and then a sunset boat cruise in Chobe Park.
 These game viewing activities provide excellent opportunities for spotting and photographing wild animals up close, including hippos, crocodiles, buffaloes, antelope species and elephants.
 Chobe Park is the second largest national park in Botswana, encompassing diverse habitats from lush plains and wooded grasslands to dense forests and swamps.

-Our overnight camp is located a few kilometers from Chobe Park, overlooking the Chobe River and surrounding bush.
+Our overnight camp is located a few kilometres from Chobe Park, overlooking the Chobe River and surrounding bush.
 The camp features a restaurant, bar and swimming pool.

+On day four we drive west to Maun, passing giant baobab trees and the northern fringes of the Makgadikgadi Pans en route.
 Leaving our safari truck, we continue into the heart of the Okavango Delta.
-Over the next few days we explore the waterways and islands of the Okavango, looking out for wild animals and birds that are not accustomed to seeing people.
+Over the next few days, we explore the waterways and islands of the Okavango, looking out for wild animals and birds that are not accustomed to seeing people.

 After settling in at our exclusive camp we set off on a late afternoon mokoro ride in the Okavango Delta, one of the most unique wilderness areas in the world.
 Local polers take us on a relaxing mokoro ride ending with a spectacular sunset and sundowners in the bush.
 Mekoros are the traditional dug-out vessels used to navigate the maze of shallow delta channels.
 Returning to camp we spend the night around the campfire under starry skies in this wild place, listening to the sounds of nature.